-This section must include a clear description of the technology behind your product.
+This section must include a clear description of the technology behind your commodity.
 How does it work?
+How does this technology help build the value proposition?
 What is your IP strategy?
 Include relevant detail for your audience.
 What is it about your technology that is particularly clever or innovative?